gaurikam2003/ICS4U/README.md

 This repository contains the various programming exercises I completed in Grade 12 Computer Science, ICS4U.
 This includes data structures, algorithms, recursion, and documentation.

 Data Structures
-Includes classes, objects, and reading and writing from a text file
+This includes classes, objects, and reading and writing from a text file

 Algorithms
 The program has a simple class with a constructor, two instance variables of different data types, and at least two methods to access the instance variables.